 Handle design helps maintain a firm grip.
-Longer handle and heavier head weight give it more power per strike.
+A longer handle and heavier head weight give it more power per strike.

 May be too heavy and long for smaller users.